Rob Roy (novel): Chapter summary

-Ch.
-1 (14): Fairservice tells of news conveyed by a pedlar of concern in Parliament about the theft of Morris's portmanteau.
-Frank sees from a distance two figures in the library window.
+Chapter 1 (14): Fairservice tells of news conveyed by a pedlar of concern in Parliament about the theft of Morris's portmanteau.
+Frank sees two figures from a distance in the library window.

-Ch.
-2 (15): Frank suspects his letter to Owen has not arrived.
-Fairservice suggests that the second person in the library was probably the Roman Catholic priest Fr Vaughan.
+Chapter 2 (15): Frank suspects that his letter to Owen has not arrived.
+Fairservice suggests that the second person in the library was probably the Roman Catholic priest, Fr Vaughan.

-Ch.
-3 (16): Die advises Frank to go to London, where Rashleigh has been put in charge and will further his own ambitions.
-He confesses his love for her, but she rejects him, citing her dedication to the cloister.
+Chapter 3 (16): Die advises Frank to go to London, where Rashleigh has been put in charge and will further his own ambitions.
+Frank confesses his love for her, but she rejects him, citing her dedication to the cloister.

-Ch.
-4 (17): Frank surprises Die in the library, having learned that Fr Vaughan is away from the area, but she is alone and proves evasive.
-She asks that they continue as friends and hands him a letter from his father's partner Tresham announcing that Rashleigh has left for Scotland with large bills payable to individuals there.
+Chapter 4 (17): Frank surprises Die in the library, having learned that Fr Vaughan is away from the area, but she is alone and proves evasive.
+She asks that they continue as friends and hands him a letter from his father's partner, Tresham, announcing that Rashleigh has left for Scotland with large bills payable to individuals there.
 Frank resolves to go to Glasgow to investigate.

-Ch.
-5 (18): Fairservice offers to accompany Frank as his servant, and they leave for Glasgow.
+Chapter 5 (18): Fairservice offers to accompany Frank as his servant, and they leave for Glasgow.

-Ch.
-6 (19): After disposing of a horse stolen by Fairservice, Frank and his servant arrive in Glasgow and approach the cathedral.
+Chapter 6 (19): After disposing of a horse stolen by Fairservice, Frank and his servant arrive in Glasgow and approach the cathedral.

-Ch.
-7 (20): Frank and Fairservice attend a service in the cathedral's Laigh Kirk, during which Frank receives a whispered warning with a summons to meet the speaker on the bridge.
+Chapter 7 (20): Frank and Fairservice attend a service in the cathedral's Laigh Kirk, during which Frank receives a whispered warning with a summons to meet the speaker on the bridge.

-Ch.
-8 (21): After overhearing Fairservice talking about him in unflattering terms to an acquaintance Frank meets his summoner [Campbell, Rob Roy] on the bridge and is conducted to the tolbooth where they are admitted by Dougal Gregor when Rob identifies himself in Gaelic.
+Chapter 8 (21): After overhearing Fairservice talking about him in unflattering terms to an acquaintance, Frank meets his summoner, Campbell (Rob Roy), on the bridge and is conducted to the tolbooth.
+They are admitted by Dougal Gregor and Rob identifies himself in Gaelic.

-Ch.
-9 (22): Frank finds Owen in the tolbooth, committed at the behest of a firm which had worked closely with Osbaldistone and Tresham until made aware of its problems.
+Chapter 9 (22): Frank finds Owen in the tolbooth, committed at the behest of a firm which had worked closely with Osbaldistone and Tresham until made aware of its problems.
 Bailie Nicol Jarvie arrives and agrees to stand surety for Owen's appearance.

-Ch.
-10 (23): Jarvie and Rob, who are cousins, engage in good-natured verbal sparring.
+Chapter 10 (23): Jarvie and Rob, who are cousins, engage in good-natured verbal sparring.
 After receiving a letter from Die, Rob indicates that if Frank and Jarvie come to see him in the glens he may be able to help with the problem created by Rashleigh, the bills falling due in ten days' time.
 Jarvie takes Frank to his house.

-Ch.
-11 (24): Fairservice persuades Frank to continue to employ him.
+Chapter 11 (24): Fairservice persuades Frank to continue to employ him.
 Jarvie suggests expedients for Owen to adopt in the meantime.

-Ch.
-12 (25): Frank encounters Rashleigh in the College-yards and Rob interrupts a duel between them.
+Chapter 12 (25): Frank encounters Rashleigh in the College-yards and Rob interrupts a duel between them.

-Ch.
-13 (26): Jarvie fills Frank and Owen in on Rob's background and Rashleigh's likely aim of fomenting Jacobitism in the Highlands.
+Chapter 13 (26): Jarvie fills Frank and Owen in on Rob's background and Rashleigh's likely aim of fomenting Jacobitism in the Highlands.